-Pending approval of permits and additional funding, project construction will begin in summer 2019.
+Project construction is proposed to begin in summer 2019.
 SRWC looks forward to working with the Bureau of Land Management, Clackamas County, Clackamas SWCD, PWB and local residents to reconnect the Sandy-Salmon floodplain and extend the Sandy’s corridor of healthy wild fish habitat.

 Written by: SRWC staff